 The right technology is key to a successful practice.
 Cloud-based software is the ideal solution for remote working.
 You won’t be tied to one computer, and you’ll be able to log in and get your work done from anywhere.

 Choosing the right accounting software is a big decision, so make sure your choice has all the features you need.
 You don’t always need to pay a lot for software!
-Bokio is a free cloud accounting software that offers everything you need for clients like small businesses and sole traders, wherever you’re working from.
+Bokio is a cloud accounting software that offers everything you need for clients like small businesses and sole traders, wherever you’re working from.

 It’s also important to make sure you have the right technology to communicate with your clients.
 There are lots of low cost or free video conferencing solutions available, so find out which is the best fit for your practice.